-Behavioural therapies include timed voiding, habit retraining, and prompted voiding.
-Clean intermittent catheterisation (CIC) is safe and effective for both short-term and long-term management and is recommended as first choice of treatment for those with the inability to empty their bladder adequately.
-In those with neurogenic detrusor overactivity (NDO) as well as impaired emptying, a combination of antimuscarinics and CIC must be used.
-When antimuscarinic medications are ineffective, botulinum toxin can be injected into the bladder wall to produce the necessary relaxation.
+Behavioural therapies include timed voiding, habit retraining and prompted voiding.
+Clean intermittent catheterisation (CIC) is safe and effective for both short-term and long-term management and is recommended the first choice of treatment for those with the inability to empty their bladder adequately.
+In those with neurogenic detrusor overactivity

-For patients unable to perform CIC, the bladder may need to be drained continuously.
-Suprapubic catheter drainage is preferred, as urethral catheters may cause devastating urethral damage.
+(NDO) as well as impaired emptying, a combination of antimuscarinics and CIC must be used.
+When antimuscarinic medications are ineffective, botulinum toxin A can be injected into the detrusor to produce the necessary detrusor relaxation.
+Sacral neuromodulation may be indicated in some selected cases.
 There is increasing interest in the use of various neuromodulatory techniques to bypass or correct neurologic urinary dysfunction.
 These include posterior tibial nerve stimulation (transcutaneous electrical current delivered via needle electrode), sacral neuromodulation (spinal implant) and sacral nerve stimulation, usually with concomitant sacral rhizotomy.